Obstruction theory for the $\mathbb{Z}_2$-index of $4$-manifolds

-\end{enumerate} \end{theorem} \begin{remark} If we remove the hypothesis $H_1(X,\Z)=0$, then the boundary map $\bar{d}_3^{0,2}$ is defined only on the kernel of $\bar{d}_2^{0,2}$.
-The secondary obstructions can then be obtained from a deeper analysis of the spectral sequence. \end{remark} We complete the results with the following proposition, which we will prove at the end of section 3. \begin{proposition} In the case where $\tau$ is an oriented involution on $X$ ($N=X/\tau$ is an oriented manifold), we have $ind_{\Z_2}(X, \tau)<4.$ \end{proposition}
+\end{enumerate} \end{theorem} We complete the results with the following proposition, which we will prove at the end of section 3. \begin{proposition} In the case where $\tau$ is an oriented involution on $X$ ($N=X/\tau$ is an oriented manifold), we have $ind_{\Z_2}(X, \tau)<4.$ \end{proposition}

 This paper is divided into four sections and an appendix.
 The main results stated in Section 1 will be proved in Section 3.
 In Section 2, we will study the cohomology with twisted coefficients for the orbit space of a free involution acting on odd complex projective spaces.
 In Section 4, we will have some families of examples and applications.
 All free involutions on $S^1 \times S^3$ will be studied.
 Following that, we will consider an oriented example using presentation of closed oriented 4-dimensional manifolds.
 Then we will consider a case when the primary obstruction vanishes.
 This enables us to investigate the secondary obstruction.
-We end this paper with an appendix about the Leray-Serre spectral sequence over $\Z_2$-twisted coefficients.}
+We end this paper with an appendix about the Leray-Serre spectral sequence over $\Z_2$-twisted coefficients.

-\paragraph{Acknowledgements.} We are thankful to Pierre Vogel for an enlightening discussion which was very helpful for clarifying the spectral sequence computing homology of a fibration over twisted coefficients exposed in Appendix.